 Once you successfully log in, the main Search screen appears as shown below.
-You can enter text in the highlighted search box and click Search to immediately begin to search.
-This search functions much like a web search engine and will be referred to as the Quick Search throughout this guide.
+You can select from four types of searches on this screen: Quick Search, People Search, Biographical Search by Experience Group, and Indexing Terms Search.

+Quick Search allows you to search for testimonies by entering one or more terms of interest in a free text field.
+This search functions much like a web search engine.
 The terms you enter will search on personal names, indexing terms (and their synonyms), and numbers representing interview codes.